 BRCA1 and BRCA2 Genes

-The genes most closely related to an increased risk of breast cancer are the BRCA1 and BRCA2 genes.
+Although we run a full-panel genetic test, the genes most closely related to an increased risk of breast cancer are the BRCA1 and BRCA2 genes.
 Research shows that the function of both of these genes is to actually prevent cancer cells from developing.
 However, when these genes develop a mutation, they are no longer able to perform this role, and cancer may develop.
 The BRCA1 and BRCA2 genes account for approximately 90% of the inherited susceptibility to breast cancer.
 A mutation in either the BRCA1 or BRCA2 genes increases a woman’s lifetime risk of breast cancer from 12% to up to 85%.
 Mutations in either BRCA1 or BRCA 2 also increase the risk of developing other potentially life-threatening cancers in men and women; such as early aggressive prostate cancer and ovarian cancer.

 If you are of Ashkenazi Jewish descent, you have a higher risk for a BRCA gene mutation.
 1-in-40 Jewish women of Central or Eastern European Descent has a BRCA gene mutation.